Uncategorized

 What are the licensing requirements for each host that has pulled an image containing Oracle Programs?

-Every host that has pulled an image containing Oracle Programs must have the appropriate licenses to run those programs.
-If a host is physical, then licenses for the Oracle Programs are required for all processors on that physical host.
-If the host is virtual, then the Oracle Partitioning Policy determines the number of processors that require a license for the Oracle Programs.
+Every host that has pulled an image containing Oracle Programs must have the appropriate licenses to run them.
+If a host is physical, licenses for the Oracle Programs are required for all processors on that physical host.
+If the host is virtual, the Oracle Partitioning Policy determines the number of processors that require a license for the Oracle Programs.

 Can I use container resource allocation to limit Oracle licensing requirements?

 No. Container technologies allow users to assign a subset of host resources, such as RAM or CPU, to the container.
-However, Oracle does not recognize these technologies as hard partitioning technologies as defined in the Oracle Partitioning Policy document.
-Users should not use these container technology features with the expectation that they will limit Oracle licensing requirements.
+However, Oracle does not recognize these technologies as hard partitioning technologies, as defined in the Oracle Partitioning Policy document.
+Users should not expect these container technology features to limit Oracle licensing requirements.

 Please enable JavaScript in your browser to complete this form.